nagyistge/jmeter-graphs/README.md

 * Remove string from graph name in command line parameters
 * average times every x period to get rid of spikes.
 * filter non-http response codes from throughput and responses
-* Use path as first paramenter and graph as second